rolandw-blog/nginxProxy/README.md

 ## Running production

+Change the context to `context: ./production` in the root `/docker-compose.yaml` file.

 Using [these](https://certbot.eff.org/lets-encrypt/debianbuster-nginx) instructions you can create a wildcard certificate for your domain.
 Ensure you have certificates installed to `/etc/letsencrypt/live/DOMAIN.COM-0001/{privkey.pem, fullchain.pem}`, then update the volume in production.yaml.